CoolLibs/Lab/is0 Render Effects/How to write render effect.md

 ## Create your own render effect

 Before creating yout render effect file, you have to ask yourself what type of effect you want to create.
-Will it be an `Object` effect or a `World` one.
-Then you can create the file in the correct folder.
+Will it be an `Object` effect, a `Always` one or a new one.
+Then you can create the file in the correct folder if it already exist else create the new folder.

 If you don't know how to start, take a look at the files already here.
 Then create your effect in the function body and remenber that if you want to use modular parameters declare them below the function body.